by Gérard Lebel

 9 July 1664, Germain and Louis Lepage are full-fledged inhabitants in the Colony; they can become owners, Barbe de Boulogne, widow of Louis d'Ailleboust, sieur de Coulonges, owner of the back-fief of Argentenay on the island of Orleans, grants to the brothers Lepage 4 arpents of land abreast in the territory of the current parish of Saint-François.
 The 7 June 1665, Louis, with Marie Perreault, was godfather of Anne Lereau, daughter of Simon.

-At the 1666 census, Louis and Germain live well on the island.
+At the census of 1666, Louis and Germain live well on the island.
 The following year, the enumerators indicate that they own 15 arpents in culture and that they live between the neighbors Pierre Loignon and Gabriel Rouleau, said Sanssoucy.
-Reine Lory and the son Rene have not yet arrived in the colony.
+Queen Lory and the son Rene have not yet arrived in the Colony.

 Louis and Germain work together on the same farm, in the same island.

 By the summer of 1667, Lepage had a home and furniture that could be used as a springboard for a new home.
 The happy future wife elected Louis was named Sebastienne Loignon or Aloignon (onion!).